gatsbyjs/gatsby/docs/docs/graphql-api.md

   )}
 </GraphqlApiQuery>

-_**Note**: the above fragments are from officially maintained Gatsby starters, other plugins like `gatsby-source-datocms` and `gatsby-source-sanity` ship with fragments of their own, a list of those fragments can be found in the [`gatsby-image` README](/packages/gatsby-image#fragments)._
+_**Note**: the above fragments are from officially maintained Gatsby starters; other plugins like `gatsby-source-datocms` and `gatsby-source-sanity` ship with fragments of their own.
+A list of those fragments can be found in the [`gatsby-image` README](/packages/gatsby-image#fragments)._

 ## Advanced Customizations

-Configuring data that has been sourced in the GraphQL layer, or pulling in data and creating relationships between nodes yourself is possible with [Gatsby Node APIs](/docs/node-apis/).
+It's possible to customize sourced data in the GraphQL layer and create relationships between nodes with the [Gatsby Node APIs](/docs/node-apis/).

-The GraphQL schema can be customized for more advanced use cases, you can read more about it in the [schema customization API](/docs/schema-customization/).
+The GraphQL schema can be customized for more advanced use cases: read more about it in the [schema customization API docs](/docs/schema-customization/).